cloud-gov/cg-site/content/apps/managing-teammates.md

     cf -v
     ```

-Then decide which permissions to give them, such as:
+Then decide which roles to give them, such as:

 * To give them read-only permissions to the organization, run